 The Japanese Studies Program (JSP) at Doshisha Women’s College was started in 1992.
 This fall semester program offers both Japanese language courses and courses in Japanese culture conducted in English.
-Prior knowledge of Japanese is not required.
 All students stay with Japanese families whose daughters attend the college.
 The campus is located midway between Kyoto, Nara and Osaka, and provides students with easy access to these major cultural centers.
-For more information and an application, contact the director of international students and study abroad.
+For more information, contact a study abroad advisor.

 The University of St Andrews

 Sweet Briar has had an affiliation with the University of St Andrews in Scotland since the early 1930s.
 Candidates for study at St Andrews will be considered on the basis of the match between their fields of study and academic records, their capacity for independent work and their maturity.
 Although students are advised to spend a full year at the university, St Andrews also offers single-semester study abroad programs.
-For more information and an application, contact the director of international students and study abroad.
+For more information, contact a study abroad advisor.